alexscg/stack-edit-test/test-root.md

   <a href="https://mds.mckinsey.com/develop/react/get-started">
   </a>
 </p>
 Welcome to McKinsey Design System (MDS) React library of components.
 This library is part of a larger design system and was built with that in mind.
 Its purpose is to provide a React implementation of MDS based on the Firm's visual identity guidelines.
 As such, it is geared towards implementing designs that are created using MDS Sketch library and not an all-encompassing solution for projects outside of that scope.
-It is also a living and evolving system that
+It is also a living and evolving system that is built in an extensible and backwards-compatible manner; your contributions are greatly encouraged!

 #### Getting Started
 If you are just getting started with MDS React Library please visit our getting started page.
 It has all the information you need to get up to speed quickly and start coding.

 #### Installation
 Configure Firm's on-prem jFrog artifactory to install MDS React library.
 ```sh
 npm config set @mds:registry https://artifacts.intranet.mckinsey.com/artifactory/api/npm/mds-npm/
 ```